 Details of the up-to-date Policy of the Management Company can be found on the website www.dpas.lu, under the heading "Investor Information".
-A hard copy can be provided free of charge, upon request.
+A hard copy can be obtained free-of-charge on request.

 FACT SHEETS OF THE SUB-FUNDS